kamax-matrix/mxisd/docs/build.md

 ./gradlew build
 ```

-Create a new configuration file by coping `application.example.yaml` to `application.yaml` and edit to your needs.
+Create a new configuration file by coping `mxisd.example.yaml` to `mxisd.yaml` and edit to your needs.
 For advanced configuration, see the [Configure section](configure.md).
-**NOTE**: `application.yaml` is also called `mxisd.yaml` in some specific installations.

 Start the server in foreground to validate the build and configuration:
 ```bash